wrm65/Capstone-Project-2024/docs/model_card_decision_tree.md

 <p>
 	<div>
-    There are two direct limitations in the model:
+    There are two distinct limitations in the implementation of the model:
     <ul>
     <li><b>Tree depth:</b> the tree depth is set to a maximum of 8</li>
     <li><b>Leaf Nodes:</b> the maximum leaf nodes is 50</li>